 By Bus or Public Transport

-Many overnight buses leave from ISBT Delhi to Bhuntar.
-HRTC Volvo and Mercedes buses cost around Rs 1,500 to Rs 2,000, while private sleeper buses range from Rs 2,000 to Rs 4,000.
+Many overnight buses leave from ISBT Delhi (Kashmere Gate) to Bhuntar.
+HRTC ordinary and Volvo buses currently range from about Rs 770 for ordinary service up to Rs 1,550 for AC Volvo (as of 2026, verify on the HRTC portal before booking), while private sleeper buses range from Rs 2,000 to Rs 4,000 (verify locally, as private operator pricing changes with demand).
 From Chandigarh, an HRTC bus to Bhuntar takes about 8 to 9 hours.
 Once at Bhuntar, catch a local bus towards Manikaran and get off at Jari village.
 Plenty of bus movement happens on this route since Manikaran is a major religious destination.

 By Bike or Self-Drive Car